ozkary/ozkary.github.io/_posts/2023/2023-06-17-data-engineering-process-fundamentals-data-warehouse-transformation-exercise.md

 ```

-When this file is executed and the external table is created, the data warehouse retrieves the metadata about the external data, such as the schema, column names, and data types, without actually moving the data into the data warehouse storage.
+When this SQL script is executed, and the external table is created, the data warehouse retrieves the metadata about the external data, such as the schema, column names, and data types, without actually moving the data into the data warehouse storage.
 Once the external table is created, we can query the data using SQL as if it were a regular table.

 ## Design and Architecture